 Drinking Milk May Lead To Weight Gain

-Blaming one individual food item for weight gain is bizarre.
+This is yet another one of those common milk myths.
+Blaming one individual food item for weight gain is irrational.
 Milk alone cannot increase your kilos.
 Obesity or being overweight is more of a lifestyle issue, for which several factors are responsible .

 White Rice Myths

 It’s not true; it may be a great addition to almost all types of diets, including low carb ones.
 When consumed in moderate quantities, rice gets digested easily – it is also low fat and cholesterol-free .
 So, any advice to cut out white rice to lose weight is based on white rice myths.

 Rice is a carbohydrate, and most people associate carbs with gluten, but it is gluten-free.
 If you are someone who suffers from gluten intolerance like celiac disease, you can eat rice without any fear. .